dstolfa/BasicRegAlloc/README.md

 This will generate a ninja file in builddir, which can be run to compile the program.
 This code is written in C++14 and will not build without a compiler that supports it.

+## Usage

+When you've built the library and the examples, you can run each example individually.
+Currently, there are no tests written for the allocator so issuing `ninja test` won't do anything.